Who We Are

 TraumaLink is a volunteer-based emergency response system created in 2013 to reduce the number of deaths and injuries on the highways.
 Road traffic injuries are a rapidly growing public health crisis throughout the developing world, and Bangladesh is one of the nations hardest hit by this epidemic.
-Our service model utilizes an emergency hotline number, a 24/7 call center, and volunteer first responders recruited from the local community who are trained in basic trauma first aid and provided with necessary medical equipment like stretchers and bandages.
+Our service model utilizes an emergency hotline number and a 24/7 call center with local first responders trained in basic trauma first aid, provided with essential medical supplies, and dispatched to crash scenes by SMS messaging.

 We are currently operating on a total of 227 km: 157 km on the Dhaka-Chattogram Highway in Narayanganj, Munshiganj, Cumilla, and Feni, 40 km on the Dhaka-Aricha Highway in Dhaka and Manikganj, and 30 km on the Dhaka-Mymensingh Highway in Gazipur, working with 916 volunteers who have already responded to over 2800 emergency calls and treated over 5200 injured patients.
 Our volunteers have a 100% response rate and in 90% of calls, they are at the crash within 5 minutes.